gauritambe/portfolio/README.md

 4. Create AWS Account then go to the IAM service: ( Note: Configure your machine so that you can use awscli )
-    - Create user as Devops and create Access keys(CLI) for that also and give administartor access. ( Download Access list .csv file )
+    - Create user as Devops and create Access keys(CLI) for that also and give administartor access. ( Download Access keys .csv file )

 5. In AWS account go to the S3 Bucket:
       - Create bucket: